-- Community service hours must be completed at non-profit organization. - A student may volunteer for a single organization or at a variety of organizations. - Service must meet an actual community need. - Paid experiences, babysitting for free, tutoring a classmate, working without pay at your job or for a family business do not qualify as community service.
+- Community service hours must be completed at a non-profit organization. - A student may volunteer for a single organization or at a variety of organizations. - Service must meet an actual community need and within the four types of service. - Paid experiences, babysitting for free, tutoring a classmate, working without pay at your job or for a family business do not qualify as community service.